OxCGRT/covid-policy-tracker/README.md

 **UPDATE:**

+- We are creating a mailing list to provide technical users with slightly more detailed release notes, and advance warning of changes to database structure.
+You can register for these email updates here: http://eepurl.com/hiMsdL
+- We have added data for 3 new indicators on vaccination policies and subnational data for China

 <!---- We have published a new format for our indicators ([/data/OxCGRT_latest_combined.csv](data/OxCGRT_latest_combined.csv)) which combines our ordinal measures of policy strictness with their geographical scope.
 This is described [below](#getting-data-from-this-github-repository).--->
 <!----  Our main datasets in this repository also include Brazilian state data.--->
 <!----  we have published a new indicator for vaccine policy, H7